 Like any tubal structure in your body, your fallopian tubes make mucous.
 If there is damage and blockage of the end portion of the fallopian tube, the tube fills with mucous and appears fluid filled.
 Causes of hydrosalpinx may include previous pelvic infection, scar tissue, or endometriosis, and in most cases, women are asymptomatic (with the exception of infertility).
 The presence of hydrosalpinx may increase the risk for chemical and ectopic pregnancy (pregnancy located outside of the uterus) and may also reduce the chance for success with in vitro fertilization.

 On HSG, Hydrosalpinges have characteristic appearances; In less severe forms, the fimbriae may be damaged, but some patency may still be preserved.

 Other causes of tubal factor infertility can include severe pelvic adhesions, endometriosis, previous pelvic surgery (especially if performed on the tube), and previous pelvic infection (from appendicitis or after a previous delivery).

 The formation of adhesions may not necessarily block a fallopian tube, but may render it dysfunctional by distorting or separating it from the ovary.

-If a tubal factor for infertility is identified, your Team RMI physician will discuss with you the best next option for fertility treatment.
+If a tubal factor for infertility is identified, your Team RMI physician will discuss with you the best next option for fertility treatment in chicago.
 Generally, tubal factor infertility can be treated by surgery, in vitro fertilization, or a combination of the two.